crossplane/docs/content/master/concepts/composition.md

 The `crossplane.io/composition-validation-mode` annotation on the Composition allows setting one of two modes for schema validation:

--  `loose` (default): Same as `strict` mode, except that in case of missing required schemas, schema validation will be skipped emitting only a warning.
+-  `loose` (default): Validates Compositions against required schemas.
+If a required schema is missing, schema validation stops, emits a warning and falls back to `logical checks` only.
 -  `strict`: Validates Compositions against required schemas, and rejects them when finding errors.
 Rejects any Compositions missing required schemas.